Michael McFadyen's Scuba Diving Web Site

 Heinz Bendinger and Eddy Labour in The SplitPort Jackson sharks in The Split

 On later dives here you can explore further, including the canyon that runs off the main wall back into the reef and the main wall to the north.
 At the mouth of the canyon there is a huge rock that makes a sort of mini split between it and the reef.
 In this area you will find a fascinating creature, about 50 mm high, that looks like a satellite dish.
 I do not know what it is called, but it makes an extremely interesting sight.
-Also along this canyon you regularly see many sea dragons and on one night dive, the smallest sea dragon I have ever seen.
+Also along this canyon we used to regularly see many sea dragons and on one night dive, the smallest sea dragon I have ever seen.
 It was tiny, only 30mm in length.
+However, after the huge rainfall in 2022, they have all disappeared.

 Fish to see here include kingfish, bream, blue gropers, flathead, eastern blue devil, wrasse of all sorts and sometimes sea dragons.
 Other more common fish are, of course, nearly always seen.

-Due to the depth, you can only spend about 22 to 28 minutes using a computer (Aladin Pro), depending on how long you spend in the deeper bits.
+Due to the depth, you can only spend about 22 to 28 minutes using air and a normal dive computer, depending on how long you spend in the deeper bits.
 As this is a mostly square profile dive, make sure that you do a safety stop of at least five minutes at the end of your dive.
 The area is generally free of surge due to the depth but can sometimes have a current from the north.
 Visibility is usually good, often exceptional, and it is not uncommon to have 15 to 20 metres at times with even 35 metres not unknown.

 Non-commercial use of an article or photograph is permitted with appropriate URL reference to this site.